brianbronzini/brianbronzini/README.md

         </tr>
       </table>
     <h3>Learning Outcomes</h3>
     <p>After receiving my certificate, I was overwhelmed with a surreal feeling of achievement and was joyfully relieved.
-More importantly, I finally took the time to reflect on my programming journey over the greater part of 11 months ever since starting with <a href="#the-odin-project">The Odin Project</a>.
+More importantly, I finally took the time to reflect on my programming journey over the greater part of 11 months, and ever since starting with <a href="#the-odin-project">The Odin Project</a>.
 Going from having just one programming class in high school to now being able to develop my own projects from scratch is something I never dreamed that I would be able to accomplish.
 CS50x has changed my perspective when it comes to solving complex problems, and has helped me push beyond the limitations of my own previously realized abilities.
 I'm thrilled to have been a part of yet another outstanding program dedicated to empowering learners around the globe through affordable education.</p>
     <p><img src="https://13b43dff-b87d-4489-8a6b-fb35e4b2b8c2.id.repl.co/images/CS50x-unverified.png"></p>
-  <h4>Skills Earned</h4>
+  <h3>Skills Earned</h3>
   <ul>
     <li>A broad and robust understanding of computer science and programming</li>
     <li>How to think algorithmically and solve programming problems efficiently</li>